ibconcept/Reecit/others/notes.md

 9. Add Additional Routes
 If you plan to expand your app, you might need additional routes.
 Add them to app.py and ensure you handle different scenarios based on your requirements.

-add qr code generator and scanner//
+add QR qr code generator and scanner//